mikepqr/ecknapsack/README.md

 # The Electoral College and the knapsack problem

-What is the smallest number of Democrats that could change the outcome of a United States presidential election by relocating to another state?
-And where should they move?
+What is the smallest number of supporters of the losing party that could have changed the outcome of a United States presidential election by relocating to another state?
+And where should they have moved?

 This code uses the a dynamic programming knapsack solver to determine the answer.